bioFAM/prismo/docs/modeldescription.md

   In our experience, the ReinMax distribution typically requires higher learning rates or longer training durations than other, continuous, distributions.

 - Gaussian process (GP, for factors only): A smoothness-inducing prior requiring additional covariates such as time or spatial coordinates for each observation.
-  PRISMO considers two smoothness levels: Between observations and between groups.
+  MOFA-FLEX considers two smoothness levels: Between observations and between groups.
   This is achieved by using a product kernel of kernels for within-group and between-group smoothness.
   In detail, the group covariance matrix for $G$ groups and factor $k$ is defined by a low-rank approximation
   \begin{equation*}